Trades in Alberta

 Hairstylist

-Hairstylists cut and style hair to suit the client's face and lifestyle; recommending home care maintenance to ensure each client always looks and feels his or her best.
+Hairstylists cut and style hair to suit the client's face and lifestyle, recommending home care maintenance to ensure each client always looks and feels his or her best.

 2-Period Apprenticeship Program